Filipondios/The-Mathall-Project/README.md

 <img src="https://raw.githubusercontent.com/Filipondios/The-Mathall-Project/6ecc3d3082e791f0070123af549ee62f010200bd/Mathall/preview/Teaser.png" style="padding-right:10px;"/>

 ## Whats new in Mathall?
+- Row echelon form of any matrix.
+- Inverse of a square matrix.
-- Range of any matrix.
+- Transpose of any matrix.
 - New input system: Fractions will be accepted.
 At this day, Mathall only accepts integer or fraction numbers.
-- Better graphic inferface in the different menus.
 - Domentation is available now in the folder Mathall/doc.
 To see all documentation in your browser, open index.html.

 ## Whats next in Mathall?
 - Resolution of any equation system.
-- Row echelon form of a matrix.
-- Inverse of a matrix.
-- Transpose of a matrix.
 - A new package to perform calculations on the euclidean space **(Possibly this update will come in Mathall 3.0.0)**